adonegan/milestone-1-mcr/README.md

 ### Acknowledgements

 I received inspiration for the website by the band I loved as a teenager, My Chemical Romance, and the primary colors they used in their work: red, grey, black and white.

+### Plagiarism

+Every attempt has been made to make sure authors, ideas, links, codes and material developed by others is given proper credit.
+Any omission is unintentional and will be rectified as quickly and as fully as possible where necessary.